Encinitas, California: Communities

-Encinitas can be divided into five areas:

-Old Encinitas: a small beachside area featuring a mix of businesses and housing styles.
-Sitting along Coast Highway 101 (Historic US 101), the Encinitas welcome arch, the famous surf break Swamis, and the early 20th century La Paloma Theater are located here.
+Encinitas can be divided into various neighborhoods.
+Old Encinitas is a small beachside area featuring a mix of businesses and housing styles.
+Sitting along Coast Highway 101 (Historic US 101), the Encinitas welcome arch, the famous surf break Swamis, and the early 20th-century La Paloma Theatre are located here.
 Old Encinitas is divided from New Encinitas by a low coastal ridge.

-New Encinitas: a newer region which features a golf course, many shopping centers, and is composed of larger tract homes.

-Olivenhain: a semi-rural region in eastern Encinitas, composed of mostly single family homes, an active 4-H Club, and several private equestrian facilities.
+Olivenhain is a semi-rural region in eastern Encinitas, composed of mostly single-family homes, a 4-H Club, and several private equestrian facilities.
+German immigrants established the Olivenhain Colony in the late 19th century under the Homestead Act of 1862.
 Olivenhain connects to Rancho Santa Fe via Encinitas Boulevard.

-Leucadia: a coastal community of the city.
-Leucadia features tree-lined streets and boulevards.
-The community features art galleries, unusual stores, and restaurants, along with single family homes.
-This also contains beaches such as Beacons and Grandview.
+Leucadia is a coastal community of the city, featuring tree-lined streets and boulevards, art galleries, unusual stores, and restaurants, along with single-family homes and beaches such as Beacons and Grandview.

-Cardiff-by-the-Sea: Encinitas' southernmost oceanfront community, which features streets named after British cities and classical composers, the Lux Art Institute, and the San Elijo Campus of Mira Costa College.
+Cardiff-by-the-Sea is the southernmost oceanfront community, which features streets named after British cities and classical composers, the Lux Art Institute, and the San Elijo Campus of Mira Costa College.

 Climate

 Encinitas has a very mild, Mediterranean climate.
 Average daily high temperature is 72 F. Temperatures below 40 F and above 85 F are rare.
 Average rainfall is about 10 inch per year.
 The wet season lasts during the winter and spring, when temperatures are usually cool.
-Average daytime temperatures hit 65 °F in winter and spring, when rain and marine layer (fog) are common (May Gray/June Gloom).
+Average daytime temperatures hit 65 °F in winter and spring, when rain and marine layer (fog, known locally as May Gray/June Gloom) are common.
 Nighttime lows range from 45 to 55 °F. The dry season lasts from summer through fall, with average daytime temperatures ranging from 75 to 85 °F, and nighttime lows being from the upper 50s–60s°F. Ocean water temperatures average 60 °F in winter, 64 °F in spring, 70 °F in summer, and 66 °F in fall.
 In winter, strong Pacific storms can bring heavy rain.
 During the winter of 2015–2016, the area saw rounds of severe thunderstorms.